 Even before the World Health Organization declared the novel coronavirus (COVID-19) a global health emergency, UNICEF had rushed six metric tons of medical supplies to the front lines.
 To date, UNICEF has delivered tens of millions of protective items for health workers, medical equipment and hygiene supplies.
-Now, 40 million health care and frontline workers won’t have to risk their lives to save lives.
 Key to UNICEF's effectiveness is its humanitarian warehouse in Copenhagen, the world's largest, which can ship emergency supplies anywhere in the world in 48 to 72 hours.

 UNICEF is also leading on preventative actions in communities to protect the health of children and their parents and caregivers.
-With schools having closed in over 140 countries, affecting over one billion learners, UNICEF focused on finding ways to help children keep learning through online classes and radio broadcasts.
-UNICEF has also provided the personal protective equipment and training health workers need to keep themselves safe as they help others.
+When schools closed in 186 countries, interrupting the education of 1.29 billion students, UNICEF focused on finding ways to help children keep learning through online classes and radio broadcasts.
+UNICEF is supporting ministries of education and working closely with education partners to provide high-quality remote learning and prioritize the safe reopening of schools.

 UNICEF's results so far:

-UNICEF has already helped reach over half a billion people with COVID-19 prevention messaging.
+UNICEF has already helped reach more than 2.6 billion people with COVID-19 prevention messaging.
 At a time when fake news can do real harm, UNICEF is teaming up with Facebook, LinkedIn and TikTok to dispel rumors and make sure that health education messages specifically tailored for children, parents and caregivers, teachers, community leaders and the media reach all corners of the globe.